 NIM network definitions represent the networks used in the NIM environment.
-When you configure NIM the network associated with the NIM master is automatically defined.
+When the NIM master is configured the network associated with the NIM master is automatically defined.
 You need to define additional networks only if there are nodes that reside on other local area networks or subnets.
 If the physical network is changed in any way, the NIM network definitions need to be modified.
 See the NIM documentation for details on creating additional network and route definitions.